 Hand & Wrist

-Hand surgery is a specialized type of procedure that may be performed to correct a wide range of diseases, injuries and defects that may cause symptoms and/or affect the appearance of the hand.
+Hand surgery is a specialized procedure that may be performed to correct a wide range of diseases, injuries, and defects affecting the function and appearance of the hand.
 It can be performed for both medical and cosmetic purposes.

 Hand Surgery Procedures

 Hand surgery is usually performed under general anesthesia or local anesthesia with sedation, on an outpatient basis.
 The surgeon will make an incision to access the targeted area.
 The actual procedure will vary depending on the type and severity of each patient’s individual condition.

 Arthritis can occur in any joint, causing swelling, pain, and poor range of motion.
 There are many types, but osteoarthritis is most common.
 This is the arthritis that results from wear and tear in joint tissue, either from aging or an injury.
 Rheumatoid arthritis is another common type, triggered by an immune system reaction.

 Corrective hand surgery for rheumatoid arthritis or osteoarthritis is always tailored to the individual patient.
 Options include joint reconstruction and joint fusion.
 Fusing the joints restricts movement, but minimizes pain.
 For severe cases, a wrist or hand joint replacement surgery might be needed.

 Carpal Tunnel Surgery